 Most graft failures happen because of patient actions during recovery, not surgical technique problems.
 Understanding these common mistakes helps you avoid them.

-Brushing too soon disrupts the graft before blood supply establishes.
-Wait until after suture removal and surgeon approval.
+- Brushing too soon disrupts the graft before blood supply establishes.
+Wait until after suture removal and surgeon approval – no exceptions, regardless of how good the area looks or feels.

-Smoking during healing constricts blood vessels and cuts off blood supply to healing tissue.
-Graft failure rates increase dramatically in smokers.
+- Smoking during healing constricts blood vessels and cuts off blood supply to healing tissue.
+Graft failure rates increase dramatically with any nicotine use – cigarettes, patches, gum, and e-cigarettes all constrict the vessels the graft depends on.
 Stop completely for at least two weeks post-surgery.

-Inadequate protein intake slows healing and weakens graft integration.
+- Inadequate protein intake slows healing and weakens graft integration.
 Your body needs amino acids to build new tissue.
-Prioritize protein even when eating is uncomfortable – aim for 60-80 grams daily.
+Prioritize protein even when eating is uncomfortable – aim for 60 to 80 grams daily across soft, tolerable food sources.

-Skipping follow-up appointments means problems go undetected.
-The one-week check and suture removal aren’t optional – they let me identify early complications and adjust your care protocol.
+- Skipping follow-up appointments means problems go undetected until they’ve progressed further than necessary.
+The one-week check and suture removal appointment aren’t optional – they let me identify early complications and adjust your care protocol before issues compound.

-Not following rinse protocol allows bacteria accumulation and increases infection risk.
+- Not following rinse protocol allows bacteria to accumulate and increases infection risk.
 The antimicrobial rinse is your primary cleaning method during week one when you can’t brush grafted areas.
+Skipping it creates the bacterial environment most likely to compromise graft integration.

 Setting Yourself Up for Successful Gum Graft Recovery Before Surgery